 Click on images to view full-size

-As we were walking the Napa Valley Wine Train passed by.
+As we were strolling on the walking path, the Napa Valley Wine Train passed by.

-We also went on a photo walk with my cousin who is a photographer by the Napa River and Downtown.
+We also did a photo walk with my cousin who is a Seattle photographer by the Napa River and Downtown.

 No trip to Napa is complete without wine tasting.
 We spent Friday drinking champagne and appetizers at Domaine Chandon.
-My sister-in-law is a wine club member.
+My sister-in-law is a member there.

-Afterward, we had a reservation to visit the tiny Elyse Winery near my brother’s house.
-Sometimes small family-run wineries are more fun and that was true of Elyse.
+Afterward, we had a reservation to visit the Elyse Winery.
+It’s a small winery near my brother’s house.
+Sometimes family-run wineries are more fun and that was true of Elyse.
 We had our own table out on the patio and personal service from one of the family members.

-My brother’s family had scheduled a photo shoot for their Christmas card at my sister-in-law’s Aunt’s house in the center of the valley, so we came along to check out the scenery.
+My brother’s family had scheduled a photoshoot for their Christmas card at my sister-in-law’s Aunt’s house in the center of the valley, so we all went along to check out the scenery.

 Click on images to view full-size

-My sister-in-law is a dentist in Sonoma and a good number of her patients lost their homes.
-The town of Santa Rosa took the worst of the brunt with entire neighborhoods wiped out.
-Let’s hope after all the hurricanes, fires, volcanos, shootings, and riots, that next year will be disaster free.
+My sister-in-law is a dentist in Sonoma and many of her patients lost their homes.
+Santa Rosa took the worst of the destruction with entire neighborhoods wiped out.
+Let’s hope after all the hurricanes, fires, volcanos, shootings, and riots, that next year will be disaster-free.
 We can only hope.